 Research Interests

-Early Modern Spanish and colonial and contemporary Latin American Cultural Studies; Border Studies; Visual Culture; Gender Studies; Philosophy; Multiliteracies and post-CLT pedagogies and approaches to the teaching of Spanish at all levels
+Early Modern Spanish and colonial and contemporary Latin American Cultural Studies; Border Studies; Visual Culture; Museum Studies; Philosophy; Multiliteracies and post-CLT pedagogies and approaches to the teaching of Spanish at all levels

 Research In Area of specialization